jeandemanged/yagat/README.md

 YAGAT provides a graphical user interface built on top of the [PowSyBl](https://www.powsybl.org) open source grid analysis libraries.

-With YAGAT no computer science skill is required: just download the application and run it.
+With YAGAT, no programming skills are required: just download, unzip, and run – you're all set!

 Today with YAGAT you can:
 - Load grid models from the various formats supported by [PowSyBl](https://www.powsybl.org):
+  - PowSyBl native iIDM format
   - CIM/CGMES
   - UCTE-DEF
   - IEEE-CDF